PrEP Impact Trial

 Please note that Solent Sexual Health only has a limited number of spaces to allocate to this trial.
 Meeting the eligibility criteria does not guarantee you a place on this trial.

 - If you have had a negative HIV test in the last year – please phone 0300 300 2016 and state that you are interested in the PrEP trial.
-A member of the trial team will contact you within a week to confirm your eligibility for the trial, and arrange an appointment with one of the trial clinicians.
+A member of the trial team will contact you to confirm your eligibility for the trial, and arrange an appointment with one of the trial clinicians.
+Currently there is a considerable waiting list, so it may be a few weeks before you are contacted by the trial team.

 - If your latest HIV test is more than a year ago – Please book an appointment for an HIV test (and other STI tests if indicated).
 At your appointment please discuss the PrEP trial, and if you are eligible the clinician will arrange for a member of the trial team to contact you once your HIV result is known.